gportay/iamroot/README.md

 [pseudo(1)] is another alternative to both [fakeroot(1)] and [fakechroot(1)].
 It is used by [The Yocto Project].

+It appears [pseudo(1)] is compiled and linked against the host libc, accordingly, [pseudo(1)] would fail to [chroot(2)] and run a binary linked against former version of glibc with missing new symbols.

 ## DOCUMENTATION

 Build the documentation using *make(1)*